JohnniesHere/Para-Gruta-Rally/Paragrutarally-WebApp/README.md

-# Charity Race Event Management System
+# ParaGrutaRally Management System

-This React application serves as a management system for a charity organization that builds custom cars for children with disabilities to participate in race events.
+This React application serves as a management system for ParaGrutaRally - an organization that builds custom cars for children with disabilities to participate in race events.
 The system manages users (parents, admins, and instructors), events, vehicles, and a media gallery.

 ## Project Overview

 ### Purpose
-The application helps the charity organization efficiently manage:
+The application helps the organization efficiently manage:
 - Parent and child registrations
 - Event scheduling and management
 - Vehicle inventory and assignments